Before the Workshop

 Instructor reference for an intermediate workshop

 This course by Ujaval Gandhi, founder of Spatial Thoughts, covers the full range of topics in Earth Engine to give participants practical skills to master the platform and implement their remote sensing projects.

-It includes 16 hours of live instruction (typically 4 sessions of 4 hours each) with 8 hours of self-study materials (videos and guided projects).
+It includes 24 hours of live instruction (typically 6 sessions of 4 hours each) and includes a wide range of hands-on exercises.